rnsloan/tslox/README.md

 Run `deno task compile` to output the executables.
 ### Specification

-The Abstract Syntax Tree format adheres the to the [Acorn](https://github.com/acornjs/acorn) / [https://github.com/estree/estree](ESTree Specification) with one extenstion.
+The Abstract Syntax Tree format adheres the to the [Acorn](https://github.com/acornjs/acorn) / [ESTree Specification](https://github.com/estree/estree) with one extension.
 A `PrintStatement` node:

 ```
 interface PrintStatement {